microprofile/wpsite/README.md

 10. Click the “Submit for Review” button.
 This will effectively put the blog post on the WordPress blog inbox for all WordPress admins.
 As a writer, you are done at this point.

 11. Open an issue at the respective MP Github project requesting the new post review at https://github.com/eclipse/microprofile-marketing/issues.
 In the issue, provide a link to your WordPress post in the editor and any other relevant information related.
-(You can find the MP Github project board at https://github.com/eclipse/microprofile-marketing/projects/2)

 The next steps apply to the Editors.